List of Billboard Hot 100 number ones of 1979

 Here are the Billboard Hot 100 number-one hits of 1979.

 That year, 10 acts earned their first number one song: Gloria Gaynor, Amii Stewart, Blondie, Peaches & Herb, Anita Ward, The Knack, Robert John, M, Styx, and Rupert Holmes; only Blondie would ever have another number one hit.
-The Bee Gees, Donna Summer, and Chic were the only acts to have more than one song reach number one in 1979.
+The Bee Gees and Donna Summer were the only acts to have more than one new song reach number one in 1979.

 Chart history

+An asterisk (*) by a date indicates an unpublished, "frozen" week, due to the special double issues that Billboard published in print at the end of the year for their year-end charts.